 To the best of My Knowledge, this is what I know about Chris Pizzo…

 The following is based on my personal experience with Chris up until 2015.
-It is based on my experience and the testimony he gave in his deposition during our 6 year lawsuit.
-After the beginning of 2016, I have no idea what Chris was up to.
+It’s based on my experience and the testimony he gave in his deposition during our 6 year lawsuit.
+After the beginning of 2016, I have no idea what Chris has been doing.

 Chris Pizzo grew up in Franklin Lakes New Jersey.
 His father was an ear, nose and throat doctor.
 He attended Indian Hills High School and graduated in 1991.
 He went to Ithaca College and had semester of ROTC at neighboring Cornell University.
-After his first year he left (we don’t know if he failed out, was homesick or didn’t like it) and transferred to local state school William Paterson University where he graduated in 1998 with a degree in graphic design.
+After his first year he left and transferred to local state school William Paterson University where he graduated in 1998 with a degree in graphic design.